Chapter 5 A new house in the town of Lind

 Upon high school graduation Pat enrolled at Washington State College in Pullman.
 Pat was eager to get on with life, so by attending college summers as well as regular terms she graduated in three years.
 She received her diploma in education in 1954.
 Her first job was as a second grade teacher in Othello.
 Loren Woodside had come home after four years serving the Coast Guard.
 The summer courtship resulted in marriage in December.

 Dick also elected to attend WSC.
 After a year of general studies he chose to major in physics.
 It took Dick five years to obtain a degree.
 During the summer of his sophmore year he met a nursing student Marie Kosola.
 Their courtship led to marriage in 1957.
 Subsequent to graduation he took a job at the Naval Missile Center at Point Mugu, California.
+Although Mable and Russel could comfortably pay all college costs, Pat and Dick each worked part time.
+Some of that work is described in the appendix.

 More health issues